AdamPlett/adamplett.github.io/docs/boss-rush-jam.markdown

 title: "Boss Rush Game Jam"
 permalink: /boss-rush-jam/
 ---
-Lumenimpetus was an entry for the 2024 Boss Rush Game Jam, that some friends and I made.
+Lumenimpetus was an entry for the 2024 Boss Rush Game Jam, that some friends and I made in Unity.
 The theme was exchange.
 Our take was a movement based first person hack and slash/shooter, where you exchanged abilities with each boss you defeated.
 I focused on level design, enviromental scripting, UI design/scripting.

 ## Breakable Objects